 Our sexuality can be either heterosexual (when we are attracted to the opposite sex), homosexual (when we are attracted to the same sex, usually called gay or lesbian) or bisexual (when we are attracted to both sexes).

 As we are growing up, we experience changes in our bodies as they make the transition from childhood into adulthood.
 This is called puberty.
-Puberty can be a confusing period in our lives as we begin to experience sexual desires and start to develop into sexual beings.
+Puberty can be a confusing period in our lives as we begin to experience sexual desires and start to develop our own sexuality.

 Developing a sexual identity